icopy-site/awesome-cn/docs/awesome/awesome-ansible.md

 - [Automation Controller](https://www.ansible.com/products/controller) - Automation Controller (formerly Ansible Tower) by Red Hat helps you scale IT automation, manage complex deployments and speed productivity.
 Extend the power of Ansible to your entire team.
 - [AWX](https://github.com/ansible/awx) - AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
 It is the upstream project for Automation Controller, a commercial derivative of AWX.
 - [Ansible Lint](https://github.com/ansible/ansible-lint) - Checks Playbooks for best practices and behavior that could potentially be improved.
-- [Ansible Later](https://github.com/thegeeklab/ansible-later) - Another best practice scanner.
-Checks Playbooks and Roles for best practices and behavior that could potentially be improved.
 - [Ansible Doctor](https://github.com/thegeeklab/ansible-doctor) - Simple annotation like documentation generator for Ansible roles based on Jinja2 templates.
 - [Ansible cmdb](https://github.com/fboender/ansible-cmdb) - Takes the output of Ansible's fact gathering and converts it into a static HTML page.
 - [ARA](https://github.com/ansible-community/ara) - ARA Records Ansible playbooks and makes them easier to understand and troubleshoot with a reporting API, UI and CLI.